 Introduction

-The regulation of food web structure by resources (bottom-up control) and the presence of top predators (top-down control) is fundamental for understanding food web responses to environmental, ecological, and anthropogenic change (Carpenter et al. 1985, Hunter and Price 1992, Estes et al. 1998).
+The regulation of food web structure by resources (bottom-up control) is fundamental for understanding food web responses to environmental, ecological, and anthropogenic change (Carpenter et al. 1985, Hunter and Price 1992, Estes et al. 1998).
 Ecological communities are continuously experiencing both biotic and abiotic disturbances (Paine et al. 1998) and the ability of food webs to dynamically respond to these changes is crucial for ecosystem stability (Ghedini et al. 2015).
 In marine food webs, physical ocean conditions can impact primary production and ultimately constrain energy availability and thus biomass at higher trophic levels (Ware and Thomson 2005, Chassot et al. 2010, Moore et al. 2018).
-Similarly, the removal of top predators from an ecosystem as a result of human activities such as fishing can decrease predation pressure and alter abundance in both adjacent and non-adjacent trophic levels (Heithaus et al. 2008, Steneck 2012).
-However, large-scale changes in nutrient availability (Rykaczewski and Dunne 2010), primary productivity (Chassot et al. 2010), and top predator abundance over the past century (Magera et al. 2013) means many food webs are experiencing shifts in multiple mechanisms of regulation in tandem, making it challenging to identify dominant drivers structuring ecosystems over the long term.
+Large-scale changes in nutrient availability (Rykaczewski and Dunne 2010), primary productivity (Chassot et al. 2010), and top predator abundance over the past century (Magera et al. 2013) means many food webs are experiencing shifts in multiple mechanisms of regulation in tandem.
+However, impacts of ecological change do not immediately propagate through the complete food web (Duguid et al. 2019, Smith et al. 2017) making it challenging to identify dominant drivers structuring food webs over the long term.

-Marine predators respond to multiple types of bottom-up drivers (i.e., ocean condition, prey availability) and the different temporal scales over which they respond is crucial for understanding community stability.
-Delayed predator responses to environmental perturbations are prevalent in marine system, as impacts do not immediately propagate through the complete food web (Duguid et al. 2019, Smith et al. 2017).
-Given communities can shift from bottom-up to top-down control, particularly in response to changing climate conditions (Kratina et al. 2012), delayed predator responses to climate conditions has implications for abundance and mortality rates of prey.

 Historical marine predator data that span multiple environmental, ecological, and anthropogenic contexts are useful for identifying time scales over which predators respond to ecosystem drivers.
 Compound-specific stable isotope analysis (CSIA) of amino acid nitrogen can serve as a tracer of historical predator response to ecological and environmental change by deriving retrospective trophic position estimates from museum specimens (McMahon et al. 2019, Feddern et al. 2021).
 Source amino acids (i.e., phenylalanine, lysine, methionine) exhibit minimal trophic discrimination (the difference in 15N/14N between trophic and source amino acids in consumers from a trophic transfer) and thus are a proxy for the nitrogen stable isotope signature of primary producers at the base of the food web.
 In contrast, trophic amino acids (i.e., alanine, glutamic acid, valine, proline) demonstrate trophic enrichment (McMahon and McCarthy 2016) that varies for individual amino acids.
 Combined, this approach allows for reconstruction of historic trophic position estimates under changing environmental conditions when characterizing the isotopic baseline of past ecosystems may not be possible (McMahon et al. 2019).
 Thus, CSIA is well suited to identify long-term drivers of food web dynamics when analyzed with historic indices of ocean condition and prey availability.